Benefits of Mauritius business registry in 2022

 Ease of setting up a business in Mauritius

-- Registering a Mauritius offshore company can be completed within one week, with a minimum of one shareholder and one director of any nationality, who both can be residing elsewhere than Mauritius.
-The minimum paid-up capital is US$1 and our Clients will be able to register their new business in Mauritius without travelling to the island;
+- Registering a Mauritius offshore company can be completed within two weeks, with a minimum of one shareholder and one director of any nationality, who both can be residing elsewhere than Mauritius.
+The minimum paid-up capital is US$1, you will be able to register a new business in Mauritius without travelling to the island;

-- Entrepreneurs investing in Mauritius can take advantage of several incentives available in Mauritius Export Processing Zones: their resident company can get an exemption from corporate tax for up to 10 years and custom duties on capital goods and selected raw materials.
-Healy Consultants Group PLC can assist our Clients applying for authorization to run a business in the EPZ with the Economic Development Board.
+- Entrepreneurs investing in Mauritius can take advantage of several incentives available in Mauritius Export Processing Zones: their resident company can get an exemption from corporate tax for up to 10 years and custom duties on capital goods and selected raw materials;

-- Registering a Captive Insurance Savings company can offer several benefits to our clients:
+- Registering a Captive Insurance Savings company can offer several benefits including:

 - A CIS license company is a lot less bureaucratic than a traditional insurance carrier.